nikita2206/bumblebee/README.md

    You can look at `Bumblebee\TypeTransformer\ArrayToObjectTransformer#transform()` to see how much stuff happens when you do it.
 And for each field it will call back into `Bumblebee\Transformer` for it to call `NumberTransformer#transform`.
-This takes quite a lot of resources and if we have a big amount records to process like this it will be noticeable, if you have ever used JMSSerializer you will understand me.
+This takes quite a lot of resources and if you have some big amount of records to process it can get quite slow, you can take JMSSerializer as an example.
-   Now if we compile it we'll get a function that would something like the following:
+   Now if we compile it we'll get a function that would look something like this:

 ```php
 function ($input, Bumblebee\Transformer $transformer) {